LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 Single-page Universal web app built on Nuxt and Vue.js.
 Desktop/mobile reactive design interface with javascript extensions.
 Written with plugin framework such as location tracking, WebXR and Web Speech.
 Should be containerizable inside a universal app framework like Cordova (iOS, Android, Mac, Win).

+The current LIFESCOPE codebases are hosted on Amazon Web Services to power the web platform.

 ![arch]

 # Data Sources

-Current status of data source support.
+**Current status of data source support.**

 ### API ETL